werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

 There is a `cleanup` stage in the `.gitlab-ci.yml` file for the cleanup process.

+To use cleanup you should create `Personal Access Token` with necessary rights and login to the docker registy with it before cleanup.

+For demo project simply create `Personal Access Token` for your account.
+To do this, in GitLab go to your settings, then open `Access Token` section.
+Fill token name, make check in Scope on `api` and click `Create personal access token` — you'll get the `Personal Access Token`.

+To put `Personal Access Token` in a GitLab variable, go to your project in GitLab Web interface, then open `Settings` —> `CI/CD` and expand `Variables`.
+Then, create a new variable with a key `WERF_IMAGES_CLEANUP_PASSWORD` and a value consisting `Personal Access Token`.
+Make this variable protected for security reason.

 Add the following lines to `.gitlab-ci.yml` file:

 ```yaml